10aded/Butterfly-Quiz/README.md

 ## Dependencies

-The project is written in Zig and uses the raylib library, [specifically v5.0](https://github.com/raysan5/raylib/releases/tag/5.0) (commit number `ae50bfa`).
-We included the necessary source files from raylib directly in our project (under the `Raylib5` directory), but deleted unnecessary parts of the library (like its numerous examples).
-We also combined the `build.zig` file there into the build file for the project, simplifying it for Zig compiler 0.13.0.
+The project is written in Zig and uses the raylib library, [specifically v5.5](https://github.com/raysan5/raylib/releases/tag/5.5) (commit number `c1ab645`).
+We included the necessary source files from raylib directly in our project (under the `deps/raylib_5_5` directory), but deleted unnecessary parts of the library (like its numerous examples).

 Raylib is created by Ramon Santamaria (GitHub handle [@raysan5](https://github.com/raysan5)) and is available on GitHub [here](https://github.com/raysan5/raylib).
 See the link above for Raylib's full license / copywrite details.